 Professor Hyppönen said in a press release, "Most people would agree that if you drink a lot of coffee, you might feel jittery, irritable or perhaps even nauseous — that's because caffeine helps your body work faster and harder, but it is also likely to suggest that you may have reached your limit for the time being."

 "We also know that risk of cardiovascular disease increases with high blood pressure, a known consequence of excess caffeine consumption," Professor Hyppönen added.
-"In order to maintain a healthy heart and a healthy blood pressure, people must limit their coffees to fewer than six cups a day — based on our data six was the tipping point where caffeine started to negatively affect cardiovascular risk."
+"In order to maintain a healthy heart and a healthy blood pressure, people must limit their coffees to fewer than six cups a day.”

 Other studies have indicated that drinking a moderate amount of coffee can actually have health benefits.
 A 2017 study from the University of Southampton and the University of Edinburgh, lead by Dr. Robin Poole and published in the BMJ, found that three to four cups a day are "more likely to benefit health than harm it."